chris1111/Create-WimlibDev/README.md

 ![Screenshot](https://github.com/chris1111/Create-WimlibDev/assets/6248794/a89b5ade-adf1-4682-ba07-3e8d119eaff3)

 Manuel Usage: ⇩
-- Make sure `WimlibDev.dmg` and your `Win11_22H2_English_x64v1.iso` is on Desktop
+- Make sure `WimlibDev.dmg` and your `Win11_22H2_English_x64v1.iso` is on Desktop.
+- if your ISO has a different name, rename it at the end of the first command.
-- Format your 8GB USB drive as MS-DOS (FAT) / Master Boot Record, then rename it to `WINUSB` to match the commands
+- Format your 8GB USB drive as MS-DOS (FAT) / Master Boot Record, then rename it to `WINUSB` to match the commands.

 Terminal Command: ⇩